Ted Nugent (album)

 Ted Nugent is the debut studio album by American rock musician Ted Nugent.
 The album was released in September 1975 by Epic Records.
-It was Nugent's first release after the disbanding from his former group The Amboy Dukes.
+It was Nugent's first release after the disbanding of his former group, The Amboy Dukes.

 Background

 Tired of The Amboy Dukes' lack of effort and discipline, Nugent decided he had enough and left the group.
 He took a three-month vacation (his first ever) clearing his head in the Colorado wilderness, spending his time deer hunting and enjoying the outdoors.

 Renewed, Nugent returned to civilization in search of a new direction and a new band.
 Joining him in the Ted Nugent Band were former Amboy Duke Rob Grange on bass, along with Cliff Davies (ex-If) on drums and finally, from a local Michigan band called Scott which had opened for the Dukes previously, a singer/guitarist named Derek St. Holmes.

 The new group hit the road and then the studio, forming the songs which would send their first album into the Billboard Top 30 and into the multi-platinum range.
 The first track, "Stranglehold", would set the stage for Nugent's career: an eight-minute plus guitar attack with vocals by St. Holmes and Nugent, a long solo played on Nugent's Gibson Byrdland guitar recorded in one take and a unique phase bass guitar effect by Grange.
 St. Holmes' sang tracks such as "Queen of the Forest", "Hey Baby", "Just What the Doctor Ordered" and "Snakeskin Cowboys", the latter featuring an 8-string Hagström bass played by Grange, which would prove to be staples of the band's concert tours for years to come.
 "Motor City Madhouse" is an ode to Ted's hometown of Detroit.

 The album was produced by Tom Werman and former If manager Lew Futterman.
 Nugent said about the album, "If anyone wanted to know what rock 'n roll was all about, that's the only album they'd need".

 "One had to recognize that there was a definite synergy between the band and Nugent", said producer Tom Werman.